fluxprotocol/oracle-validator-node/README.md

 * Runs requests in parallel for maximum fee earning
 * Configurable staking amount
 * Automatic pruning of data to keep the node small
-* Automatic claiming of fees
+* Automatic claiming of fees and unstaking unbonded outcomes
 * Re-staking on a mallicious stake

 ## Installation